 One evening in the mid 80’s, I drove down from the Santa Cruz mountains to Los Gatos Christian Church to hear Jerry Falwell speak.
 He was teaching the white grass roots, filling a wealthy church with expensively dressed visitors.
 He encouraged believers to get active in politics – for the sake of their values.
 Indirectly, for God.
 He appealed to moral outrage and patriotism.
 At one point he mentioned the need for more women in Washington D.C. and a well-heeled lady behind me said audibly to her friend, “How come it’s always the women who have to clean up the mess?”
 We chuckled, but it was a moot point.

 The next day after the talk, one of the teaching pastors at West Heights informed me that I was now a fundamentalist.
 “A what?”
 I asked.
 He explained that’s what Falwell’s movement was about, and that I qualified because I believed the basic truths of the Bible.
 I knew the nickname was not a compliment, as they never are when applied to groups, even though the he meant it as one.
 But then, fundamentalists take insults as a badge of honor.
-I learned quickly that “the world” would not accept me because I belonged to Jesus, which enhanced the model of us-and-them, the saved and damned.
 Which is how contemporary conservatives view the country.
 They say “our” America like they bought it and no one else has permission to pursue happiness.